rust-lang/project-rfc-2229/hir-place-target.md

 /// *Projections* select parts of the base expression; e.g.,
 /// in the place expression `a.b.c`, `b` and `c` are projections struct Projection<'tcx> {
-    /// Type before the projection is applied.
-    before_ty: Ty<'tcx>,

     /// type of the projection.
     kind: ProjectionKind,